CyberVenom65/Space-Invaders-game/README.md

 ## 📜 Description

 - Space Invaders is one of the earliest and most iconic arcade games.
-- In this Pygame recreation, you command a lone starfighter defending Earth from waves of descending alien invaders.
+- In this game, you command a lone starfighter defending Earth from waves of descending alien invaders.
 - As the rounds progress, enemy speed and firing rate increase, testing your reflexes and strategic thinking.
-- Perfect for fans of retro gaming or anyone learning Pygame!
+- Perfect for fans of retro gaming or anyone learning JavaScript!

 ---